It’s a negative word, narcissist. It’s not an adjective that people like to use to describe themselves.

 It took me a week to get through, and even then, there were some that I didn’t manage to get back to before the servers were shut down.

-Amongst all the pleasant messages, there were a few that were not so nice.
+Amongst all the pleasant messages, there were, of course, a few that were not so nice.

 One message was particularly nasty.
 The lady called me a narcissist then told me to Google it.